 Transfer of Licence Plates

 Moving licence plates from one vehicle to another is not just a simple matter of being able to use a screwdriver.
-Many people run into trouble in the form of a heavy fine and a tow truck when they try to move their plates to a substitute vehicle and don't do it properly.
+Many people run into trouble when they try to move their plates to a substitute vehicle and don't do it properly.
 Of course, this could look like small change in retrospect if that person were to cause a collision before being discovered by police.

 The first item on the list to check is whether the replacement vehicle is already registered in your name in British Columbia.
 If you answer yes to this one, you must do all the paperwork and then move the licence plates to the replacement vehicle.
 10 days grace does not apply.

 You Are Buying a New Vehicle